 “The Lord is my shepherd; I shall not want.
 He makes me lie down in green pastures.
 He leads me beside still waters.
 He restores my soul.
 He leads me in paths of righteousness for his name’s sake.”
 (Psalm 23:1–3, ESV)

-I can pray in ways that remind me to give thanks, even in the midst of trials.
+Even in the midst of trials, I can pray in ways that remind me to give thanks.

 “I will give thanks to the Lord with my whole heart; I will recount all of your wonderful deeds.”
 (Psalm 9:1)

 In the Psalms, we can find a wide range of emotions.
 As we’re experiencing many intense emotions this year, dwelling in the Psalms can help us process those emotions in ways that turn our attention to God—to His kindness and sovereignty.
 They have given me encouragement as a pastor.